RileyAbr/In-house-inator/README.md

 # In-house-inator

-A Discord bot to facilitating in-house matches.
+A Discord bot for facilitating in-house matches.